Showing posts with label Tarot. Show all posts

 Ps … Book a reading with Avril on Instagram.com/avrilpricetarot

 Regina Chouza is an Energy Healer, Angel Medium and author of A Personal Guide to Self-Healing, Cancer & Love and Chakra Healing & Magick.
-She was a continuing student at The College of Psychic Studies for three years, and qualified as a healer at the School of Intuition & Healing UK.
-Her passion is bringing the qualities of self-love, joy and empowerment to healing pursuitsRead her books to heal yourself.
+She was a continuing student at The London College of Psychic Studies, and qualified as a healer at the School of Intuition & Healing UK.
+Her passion is bringing love, joy and empowerment to healing pursuitsRead her books to awaken your intuition.

 Image: canva com